Quick Dutch Oven Bread

 - then remove the lid and bake another 15 minutes

-- you can check for doneness by taking it out of the oven, using hot pads to pull the loaf, and give it a hearty thump, it should sound hollow when you hit it
+- you can check for doneness by taking it out of the oven, use the silicone handles of the bread sling to lift it out of the pot or use hot pads to pull the loaf, and give it a hearty thump, it should sound hollow when you hit it on the bottom

 - it cuts better when it's cooled but who can resist when it's warm and slathered in butter?